 This paper proceeds as follows.
-Section 2 presents a stochastic growth model with heterogeneous expectations.
+Section 2 presents an equilibrium model with heterogeneous expectations.
 Section 3 presents the main insights on business cycle propagation in a simple neoclassical model.
 Section 4 presents quantitative results in a calibrated real business cycle model.